hashgraph/hedera-mirror-node/docs/installation.md

 ## Building

-To run locally, it'll first need to be built using Java.
+To run locally, first build the project using Java.
 Ensure you have OpenJDK 11 installed, then run the following command from the top level directory.
 This will compile a runnable mirror node JAR file in the `target` directory.

 ```console
 ./mvnw clean package -DskipTests